zendesk/abbreviato/CONTRIBUTING.md

 After merging your changes into master, cut a tag and push it immediately:

 1. Update the version in `lib/abbreviato/version.rb`.
+1. Run `git tag -a vX.X.X -m "Describe the changes"` (replace with your tag).
-2. Update the repository `git push --tags`
+1. Update the repository `git push --tags`
-3. Run `gem build abbreviato.gemspec`
+1. Run `gem build abbreviato.gemspec`
-4. Run `gem push abbreviato-x.y.z.gem`
+1. Run `gem push abbreviato-x.y.z.gem`

 Note: you need proper credientials from http://rubygems.org.
 You can follow the guide at [api-authorization](https://guides.rubygems.org/rubygems-org-api/#api-authorization).